Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Analysis of Event Properties

 \EBL \ifincludeFile Multiple $\bE$ instances may be combined into one $\bE$ instance.
 However, in many cases, we analyze $\bE$ instances under the assumption that they cannot be split.

 Atomic events and composite events are fundamental concepts in the fields of probability theory, mathematical statistics, and computer science.
-Due to the extensive application of probability theory and statistics in physics and many engineering disciplines, they also appear in many other areas.
+Due to the extensive application of probability theory and statistics in physics and many engineering disciplines, these concepts also appear in many other areas.

-The atomicity and compositionality of an event are defined based on the performance of its quantifiable indicators during execution.
-If the selected quantifiable indicator remains unchanged during the execution of an event, this event is defined as an atomic event based on that indicator.
+The atomicity and compositionality of an event are defined with respect to the behavior of a chosen quantifiable indicator.
+If the selected quantifiable indicator remains unchanged during the execution of an event, the event is classified as atomic with respect to that indicator.
 Conversely, if the indicator changes, this event is a composite event.
-For a composite event, it can be decomposed according to each stable value of a certain indicator during its change process, with each value corresponding to an atomic event.
+A composite event can be decomposed according to each stable value of a certain indicator during its change process, with each value corresponding to an atomic event.

 In this paper, the type for atomic $\bE$ instances is denoted as $\bAtomE$, and an instance of it is denoted as $\atomE$.
 The type for composite $\bE$ instances is denoted as $\bCompE$, and an instance of it is denoted as $\compE$.